Living on a farm in Brazil, I've gained local in-depth knowledge of food, plants, and traditions, which I share through my articles.

 I have put together 25 plants that are easy to grow in water or hydroponically.
 Although many plants will root and grow well in just a glass jar and a little water, you can accelerate their growth with correct plant nutrition and adequate lighting and be harvesting faster than you would from an outside vegetable garden.

 Most of these selections you will likely already know of, but you may not be aware that they can be grown without soil.
 If you're ready, let's get started.

 Imagine being able to pick fresh herbs whenever you need them.
 That could change, not just the taste of your food, but also the nutrient content in the dishes you prepare.
 It's also important to note that although you can plant from seeds in most cases, taking a cutting is the preferred option.
 This method not only gets the plant growing stronger but faster as well.
 Ask friends and family if they have this growing an ask for a cutting.

 Herbs Well Suited to Hydroponics

 Growing Vegetables Hydroponically

-For support of larger plants like tomatoes, I prefer to use clay pebbles, as they allow the roots to have a firm hold on something.
+To support larger plants like tomatoes, I prefer to use clay pebbles, as they allow the roots to have a firm hold on something.
 The table below shows just some of the vegetable plants you can grow hydroponically.

 Vegetables Well Suited to Hydroponics